A burning question many aspiring writers often torture themselves with is “Do I have the talent required to be a writer?”

 We are often reminding people in our 10-Month Novel & Script Course that they can’t judge their story until they reach the end of the process.
-They are always amazed how much their stories and their understanding of storytelling develops over the duration of the course.
+They are always amazed how much their stories and their understanding of storytelling develops over the duration and the entirety of the course.

 It makes no sense to judge your first draft as if it were a finished, edited book.
 You cannot judge your work until you have finished each step of the process and put in the work required.

 Bobby Moresco, the screenwriter who co-wrote the Academy-Awarding winning Crash and Million Dollar Baby, was asked if there were any talented screenwriters who didn’t make it in Hollywood.
 He said “no, just the ones who quit.”

 If talent isn’t had work, it is the best substitute for it.

 And finally, just remember that a professional writer is just an amateur who didn’t quit.